Lampard254/Phase-2-week-2-code-challenge/README.md

 ### Authors

-This project was contributed to by [Kimathi Njoki](https://github.com/kimathinjoki)
+This project was contributed to by [Lampard254](https://github.com/Lampard254)

 ### License